matthew-brett/transforms3d/doc/glossary.rst

       suffer from :term:`gimbal lock` and are often used for rapid interpolation of rotations.

+   Reflection

+      A transformation that can be thought of as transforming an object to its mirror image.
+The mirror in the transformation is a plane.
+      A plan can be defined with a point and a vector normal to the plane.
+See `wikipedia reflection`_.

    Rotation matrix
       See `wikipedia rotation matrix`_.
 A rotation matrix is a matrix implementing a rotation.
 Rotation matrices are square and